Get

 4. Foreign Bodies in the Nasal Passage

-This is similar to having a tickle in the nose, except some foreign bodies are quite large and can be problematic, causing more damage than just a tickle.
-Your cat will likely sneeze until the thing is ejected, but if they can’t dislodge it, it could cause irritation and a nasal infection.
+This is similar to having a tickle in the nose, except some foreign bodies are quite large and can be problematic, causing more damage than just a tickle, such as a blade of grass.
+Your cat will likely sneeze until the foreign substance is ejected, but if they can’t dislodge it, it could cause irritation, nose bleeds, and an infection, usually with one-sided nasal discharge.

 5. Vaccines